avlam-ai/Senectetus/index.md

 title: Home
 ---

-# Welcome to Senectetus
+# Writings of Seneca and Epictetus
-Bringing writings of Seneca and Epictetus
+Essays on reflections on the writings of the likes of Seneca and Epictetus, and how we can apply such wisdom to everyday life